eduvpn/vpn-server-node/README.md

-**Summary**: Server node for Let's Connect! and eduVPN
+**Summary**: Server node for Let's Connect! / eduVPN

-**Description**: Server node for Let's Connect! and eduVPN managing the OpenVPN server configuration and processes.
+**Description**: Server node for Let's Connect! / eduVPN managing OpenVPN.

 **License**: AGPL-3.0-or-later

 # Introduction

-This project is the VPN node of the Let's Connect! software.
-It controls the OpenVPN processes.
+This project is the VPN node of the Let's Connect! / eduVPN software.
+It manages OpenVPN.

+# Issue Tracker

+Find our issue tracker [here](https://todo.sr.ht/~eduvpn/server).
+You can also submit an issue through mail.

+Please mention the version of eduVPN / Let's Connect! server you are running and _only_ report issues with the _server_ here!

 # Contributing